IBM/ngo-collaboration-using-blockchain/README.md

 Here, we use the [Fabric Java SDK](https://github.com/hyperledger/fabric-sdk-java) to build a client to invoke and query chaincode on the hyperledger fabric network.

-The java source code for the client can be found under `fabric-java-sdk-app` directory.
 The first step is to specify the public IP address of the Hyperledger deployment.
 The public IP address can be found on the `Kubernetes Dashboard`.

-Open the file `ConfigNetwork.java` under `src/main/java/org/app/config` directory.
-Enter the IP address noted in the previous step for the constant string `IP` shown below, and save the file.
+Open the `manifest.yml` file under `fabric-java-sdk-app` directory.
+Enter the IP address noted in the previous step for the variable `KUBERNETES_IP_ADDRESS`, and save the file.

 ```
-public static final String IP = "xxx.xxx.xx.xxx";
+applications:
+  - name: ngo-collaboration-java-app
+    random-route: true
+    memory: 256M
+    path: target/ngo-collaboration-java.war
+    buildpack: liberty-for-java
+    env:
+      KUBERNETES_IP_ADDRESS: xxx.xxx.xx.xx
 ```

 Next, on the command terminal go to `ngo-collaboration-using-blockchain` directory, and execute the below commands: